kimwalisch/primecount/doc/Hard-Special-Leaves.md

 Generally there is a very large number of leaves that are very close to each other at the beginning of the sieving algorithm and gradually as we sieve up the leaves become sparser and the distance between the leaves increases.
-So what we can do is **start with a counter array whose elements span over small intervals and then gradually increase the interval size**.
+So what we can do is start with a counter array whose elements span over small intervals and then gradually increase the interval size.
 We can update the counter size and distance e.g. at the start of each new segment as the counter needs to be reinitialized at the start of each new segment anyway.
 The ideal counter distance for the next segment is
 ```sqrt(average_leaf_distance)```.
 In practice we can approximate the